What Plaster Of Paris, Baking Soda and Washing Soda?

 Sodium bicarbonate commonly known as baking soda is a chemical compound with the formula NaHCO3.
 It is a salt composed of a sodium cation and a bicarbonate anion.
 Baking soda can be obtained from Sodium carbonate, recrystallization of sodium carbonate gives washing soda.
-It is also called basic salt.
+It is also called a basic salt.

 Plaster of Paris is obtained by heating gypsum.
 The chemical formula of plaster of Paris is CaSO4.1/2H2O.
 Plaster of Paris is a white powder and on mixing with water it changes to gypsum resulting in a hard solid mass.
 It is mainly used by doctors as a plaster for setting the fractured bones in the right position.

 1. Plaster of Paris

 Plaster of Paris is a chemical compound consisting of fine white powder, which hardens when exposed to moisture and allowed to dry.
 Its chemical formula of Plaster of Paris is CaSO4.1/2H2O and is better known as calcium sulphate hemihydrate.

 Preparation of Plaster of Paris